IndrojitSarkar/Towards-Sustainable-Aquaculture-An-IoT-Driven-Fish-Farming-System/README.md

 Our system employs sensors to monitor and control essential parameters: pH levels, temperature, and automated feeding.
 When pH deviates from the optimal range, a corrective process is initiated.
 Temperature is regulated through submersible pumps, and daily water changes maintain water quality.
 Automated feeding ensures fish receive the correct nutrition, with real-time monitoring and alerts.

-The mobile application interface provides user-friendly access to real-time data, allowing for user inputs and adjustments.
+The mobile application interface provides user-friendly access to real-time data, allowing for user input and adjustments.
 Data analysis processes ensure optimal pH, temperature, and feeding schedules.
 This IoT-based system enhances the efficiency of indoor fish farming, making it an adaptable and sustainable solution for meeting the growing demand for fish protein.

+This project is done by Indrojit Sarkar, Md.
+Ayenul Azim, Fazle Rabbi, Aupurbo Chowdhury.